Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 The Honest Take

+I'm not going to lie, this is the day trip Geneviève rolled her eyes at the hardest.
+But here we are.
 Disneyland Paris is two parks on the same property: Disneyland Park (the classic castle and Main Street layout) and Walt Disney Studios (the smaller, attractions-and-shows park, expanded recently with new Frozen and Marvel zones).
-It is smaller than the US Disneylands but easier to do in a single day because of the smaller footprint.
+It's smaller than the US Disneylands but easier to do in a single day because of the smaller footprint.

-Whether to go: it depends entirely on your kids' ages and your tolerance for overstimulation.
-For kids ages 4 to 9 who already love Disney movies, it is magical.
-For under-fours, it is overwhelming.
-For tweens and older, the parks are smaller and have fewer hardcore thrill rides than Florida or California - it can feel underwhelming compared to what they expect.
+Whether to go: it depends entirely on your kid's age and your tolerance for overstimulation.
+For kids ages 4 to 9 who already love Disney movies, it's magical.
+For under-fours, it's overwhelming.
+For tweens and older, the parks are smaller and have fewer hardcore thrill rides than Florida or California.
+It can feel underwhelming compared to what they expect.

 Logistics